 In the clinic, blood is drawn from the patient and placed in a special centrifuge, where the blood is spun down.
-The platelets are separated from the red blood cells and are concentrated.
+The platelets are separated from the red blood cells and concentrated.
 The red blood cells are discarded, and the resulting platelet concentrate is used for treatment.
-While the blood is spinning in the centrifuge, the painful area is injected with lidocaine to numb the area.
-The entire treatment, from blood draw, to solution preparation, to injection, takes 30-40 minutes.
+While the blood is spinning in the centrifuge, the painful area is injected with lidocaine for numbing.

+The entire treatment, from blood draw to solution preparation to injection, takes 30-40 minutes.